orcfax/docs/docs/FACT token/tokenomics.md

 allocation in various public relations campaigns going forward.

-This allocation has a cliff date of 3 months after the start of the ISPO and a 6 month vesting period.
+This allocation has a cliff date of 3 months after the start of the ISPO and a 6 month vesting period (i.e. after 3 months, distributed monthly for 6 months).

 ## Team

-150,000,000 (15%) $FACT have been allocated for disbursement among the founding team; this allocation will be distributed to the founder and team members in order to compensate for their significant investments, both in time and effort to launch the Orcfax network.
+150,000,000 (15%) $FACT have been allocated for disbursement among the founding team; this allocation will be distributed to the founder and team members in order to compensate them for their significant investments, both in time and effort to launch the Orcfax Network.

 This allocation has a cliff date of 3 months after the start of the ISPO and a 24 month vesting period.